Top 10 Best Places to visit in Dindigul Tourist Places

 You have Thirumalaikeni (35 km) and the Thethupathi (20km) both these places are important spots of temples and family shrines of the local people.

-This is another deity privileged spot near Dindigul.
-Lord Murugan is worshipped here as Dhandayauthapani in this temple.
+Palani Hill temple has the deity of Lord Muruga in the Tamil Land.
+This is another deity privileged spot near Dindgul.
+It is one of the six abodes of Muruga.
+The third padai Veedu; Palani is an ancient temple.
+The deity of Palani is known as Dandayudhapani Swami, The lord having the staff in his hand.
+It is also called as Thiru Arinankudi.
+The deity at the sanctum sanctorum is made out of an amalagam of nine minerals popularly called Navabashna.
+This place is situated at an elevation of 1500feet above the sea level.
 Rope cars and winches are the provisions to visit this temple over the top of the hill.
-Sages devotees creates a rush hour throughout the day by tonsuring their heads in order to exhibit their prayers,’panchaamirtam’is famous from this temple.
+Sages devotees creates a rush hour throughout the day by tonsuring their heads in order to exhibit their prayers, ’panchaamirtam’is famous from this temple.

 Chinnalapatti (11 km)